cdktf/cdktf-provider-google/docs/bigqueryTable.python.md

 The maximum staleness of data that could be returned when the table (or stale MV) is queried.

-Staleness encoded as a string encoding of sql IntervalValue type.
+Staleness encoded as a string encoding of [SQL IntervalValue type](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#interval_type).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.0.0/docs/resources/bigquery_table#max_staleness BigqueryTable#max_staleness}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.1.0/docs/resources/bigquery_table#max_staleness BigqueryTable#max_staleness}

 ---